prudentj/pact_project/rules.md

 to gain a karma and lose the roll, or for the other player to gain a karma while they lose a karma and win the roll.
 If the GM won, the action taken must make the other player approach zero karma.

+## Schools

+### Conjure

+- an other is doing the thing for you.
+You convince them/ force them to do it.

+### Prices

+- you are doing the thing, and paying the price yourself (or through proxy)

+### Tools

+- you are using an object to do the thing

+### Realms

+- you are using properties of a place to do the thing

+### Interaction

+- You focus manipulating the interactions between other things

+### Lore

+- You use your knowledge about hard things to do them well

+### Protection

+- You manipulate things to make it harder for other people/other to do things